 - Hiring your own appraiser to calculate the diminished value.

 Once you have a good idea of your car’s diminished value, compare it to the amount the insurance company has offered.
 You can use your research to negotiate a higher insurance settlement.
 Remember, you are entitled to your car’s diminished value even if you don’t have any plans to sell your car.

-If you suffered injuries as well as vehicle damage, a car accident lawyer in Atlanta Georgia can help you with your diminished value claim as well as a claim to recover money for your injuries.
+If you suffered injuries and vehicle damage, a car accident lawyer in Atlanta, Georgia can help you with your diminished value claim and a claim to recover money for your injuries.
 This takes stress off you and lets you focus on your recovery.

 Talk to an Atlanta Car Accident Lawyer for Free

 Our law firm has decades of experience helping car accident victims recover money to pay for their injuries, property damage, and diminished value of their cars.
 We don’t charge you anything unless we win money for you.